-The first thing that you will want to do in San Pancho is to bask in the sun on that white sand endless beach.
-Playa San Pancho is in fact a spectacular infinite stretch of beach embraced by the Sierra Madre mountain range with its lush tropical vegetation contrasting the blue ocean creates breathtaking picture-worthy landscapes.
+The first thing that you will want to do in San Pancho is to bask in the sun on that white sand beach.
+Playa San Pancho is a spectacular infinite stretch of beach embraced by the Sierra Madre mountain range with its lush tropical vegetation contrasting the blue ocean creating breathtaking picture-worthy landscapes.

-San Pancho beach is one of the cleanest beaches in Mexico and most of all it doesn’t have vendors trying to sell you their goods every 5 minutes.
+San Pancho Beach is one of the cleanest beaches in Mexico and most of all it doesn’t have vendors trying to sell you their goods every 5 minutes.
 You can just lay down in peace and tranquillity without being disturbed.

 Surf in San Pancho, Mexico

 As I mentioned before, San Pancho is considered one of the beaches near Sayulita that are very much appreciated by the surfing community, although not beginners.
 Surfing in San Pancho is great for intermediate or pro surfers with a shortboard.